uwacyber/cits1003/cits1003-labs/lab-7-incidents.md

 # Lab 7: Incidents

 {% hint style="danger" %}
 This lab will be using live malware samples.
-Although the samples we use are not capable of breaking out of docker containers, it is best to minimize the risk by doing this lab within a virtual machine (VM), such as using VirtualBox with Ubuntu.
-Please check the [Setup VM for Labs](setting-up-your-laptop.md#1.-setting-up-virtual-machine-vm-to-do-labs) section to do this.
-If you are doing the lab directly from your host machine, you should delete the container once you have finished the lab to remove all malware samples - otherwise your antivirus software may not be happy and throw a tantrum.
-You can automatically delete the container by adding `--rm` flag when running the container.
+Although the samples we use are not capable of breaking out of docker containers, we should do this lab within a virtual machine (VM).
 {% endhint %}

 Walkthrough video: